taoky/shadowmire/README.md

 ./shadowmire.py sync --shadowmire-upstream http://example.com/pypi/
 ```

+> [!NOTE]
+> Upstream must also use shadowmire to serve `local.json`.
+If not, you must specify `--shadowmire-upstream`.

-If you already have a pypi repo, use `genlocal` first to generate a local db:
+If you already have a PyPI repo, use `genlocal` first to generate a local db:

 ```shell
 ./shadowmire.py genlocal